yaruer/mdl-extra/README.md

-# MDL Improved
+# MDL Extra

-**MDL Improved** is a userscript that enhances [MyDramaList](https://mydramalist.com) by adding inline +/– buttons for episodes.
+**MDL Extra** is a userscript that enhances [MyDramaList](https://mydramalist.com) by adding inline +/– buttons for episodes.
 It works only on your own profile.

 ---